tareshsethi/techcrunch-reader/README.md

 # techcrunch-reader

-[This was a take-home assignment.
+[This was a open-ended takehome (I chose the project).
 Spent a weekend on it] assistant for parsing through recent tech crunch articles, updated daily

 ### How to run